 Sure.
 It all started as a hobby.
 I used to have a studio, years ago when I was a teenager, and got interested in recording.
-So I started off by cutting my teeth in different studios, working with bands, as well all as on my own.
+So I started off by cutting my teeth in different studios, working with bands, as well as on my own.

 How does it feel to be competing in the speaker space with companies like Dynaudio and Adam Audio, who you were once working with?

-If you look at the products that Unity Audio has been associated with over the last 20 years, you’ll see that we’re a high-end brand.
-So it would be out of character for us to come out with a £499 pair of speakers.
+If you look at the products that Unity Audio has been associated with over the last twenty years, you’ll see that we’re a high-end brand.
+So it would be out of character for us to come out with a pair of £499 speakers.
 The caliber of people we deal with, both on the business and artist side, are top-end guys, so it only made sense go for a high-end design.
-Nothing is easy these days, but with that being said, it would have been harder for us to try and penetrate a market where things are fiercely competitive, with tight profit margins, where you’re selling a pair of speakers for under £500.
+Nothing is easy these days, but with that being said, it would have been harder for us to try and penetrate a market where things are fiercely competitive, with tight profit margins where you’re selling a pair of speakers for under £500.
 You then have to look at developing your product overseas and selling in huge numbers.
 As someone who uses these products, I couldn’t bring myself to develop and sell something that wasn’t the best I could do.
 So Unity speakers would have always been a high-end product.
 As an example, in the MKII Boulder, we just put in some expensive Burr Brown chips for £25, whereas we could have gone for the cheap 50 pence ones.
 Is everyone going to notice the difference?
 Possibly not, but we do, so we don’t cut corners.

 The new Boulder MKII is very detailed, and you can mix on it.
-It’s more of a mid-field main monitor, being a 3-way, with two 8-inch woofers.
+It’s more of a mid-field main monitor, being a three-way with two eight-inch woofers.
 But it’s got a vibe to it.
-I’ve already heard back from producers and mixers, who’ve said that their artists love the vibe it has.
-It’s exciting enough for them to write songs on, whilst being detailed to mix on.
+I’ve already heard back from producers and mixers who’ve said that their artists love the vibe it has.
+It’s exciting enough for them to write songs on, whilst being detailed to mix on too.

-The Bam-Bam is a dedicated bass extension system for the Pebble, which takes the Pebble from a 2-way to a 3-way, with the sub woofer being in a separate cabinet.
-The Bam-Bam’s go for £895 + VAT per pair.
+The Bam-Bam is a dedicated bass extension system for the Pebble, which takes the Pebble from a two-way to a three-way, with the sub woofer being in a separate cabinet.
+The Bam-Bam’s sell for £895 + VAT per pair.